zemmyang/Habitica-GoogleTasksSync/README.md

-# Vardonir/Zemmy's Habitica Scripts
+# Habitica Scripts

-An assortment of Habitica scripts for various purposes
+An assortment of Habitica-related scripts for various purposes.
+More details in the README file in each folder.

-## Completed
+## In development

-* [GoogleTasksSync](https://github.com/zemmyang/habitica_scripts/tree/master/GoogleTasksSync) (v1.2.0) - script to **one-way** send To-dos from Google Tasks to Habitica, mark them as complete, and update the due date
+* [GoogleTasksSync](https://github.com/zemmyang/habitica_scripts/tree/master/GoogleTasksSync) - script to **one-way** send To-dos from Google Tasks to Habitica.

-## In-progress
+## Planned

-* None yet
+No ETA.

+* Something similar with Google Fit (e.g., walk X steps, tick off a habit automatically)
+* Integration with [Tasker](https://tasker.joaoapps.com/) - primairly a way to unblock certain apps for X minutes based on how much gold you have